“A situation really pissed me off this morning.

 Walking up to the register, there was only one customer.

 ‘Do you speak English?’
 I said as I tapped her on the shoulder after listening to her place her order.

 ‘Ask her if I can pay for her food,’ I asked the employee.

 The woman was asked the question and then looked at me with uncertainty.

-Neither of them realizing I was doing this more for me, than for her.
+Neither of them realized I was doing this more for me than for her.

 ‘Gracias senor,’ she said as I walked out.

-I responded with two of the very few words of her language that I know.
+I responded with two of the very few words of her language I know.